Universal quantum computation with symmetric qubit clusters coupled to an environment: Mathematical framework

 \section{Mathematical framework}

 This section describes some mathematical aspects of $\omega$-rotation invariance.
 Although this paper has focused on a four-level system, many of the results are easily generalized.
 Here we consider the more general case of an $N$-level system.
 For multiple reasons it may be desirable to have full control over the $N$ eigenenergies of the system.
-In what follows we consider what we propose to call \textit{flat classes} of Hamiltonians~: classes of Hermitian matrices $\{H(\mathbf{g})\mid \mathbf{g}\in\mathbb{R}^N\}$ with a common eigenbasis, and real eigenenergies $\lambda_1 (\mathbf{g}), \dots , \lambda_N (\mathbf{g})$ in one-to-one linear correspondence with the values of the parameters, that is $\lambda_r (\mathbf{g})=\sum_s g_s\lambda_{sr}$ with $\det [\lambda_{sr}]\neq 0$.
+In what follows we consider what we propose to call \textit{flat classes} of Hamiltonians: classes of Hermitian matrices $\{H(\mathbf{g})\mid \mathbf{g}\in\mathbb{R}^N\}$ with a common eigenbasis, and real eigenenergies $\lambda_1 (\mathbf{g}), \dots , \lambda_N (\mathbf{g})$ in one-to-one linear correspondence with the values of the parameters, that is $\lambda_r (\mathbf{g})=\sum_s g_s\lambda_{sr}$ with $\det [\lambda_{sr}]\neq 0$.
 (The term \textit{flat} refers to vanishing Berry curvature in $\mathbf{g}$-space.)
 A class of Hamiltonians is flat in this sense if and only if it can be represented as a sum of $N\times N$ Hermitian matrices, \beq H(g_1,\dots ,g_N) = \sum_{s=1}^N g_{s} H_{s} , [H_{s} , H_{r}]=0 \quad(\forall s , r) \eeq and the $N\times N$ matrix $[\lambda_{sr}]$ of all eigenvalues of the $H_{s}$'s is nonsingular, $\det [\lambda_{sr}]\neq 0$.
-(The key observation is the action of the diagonalizing unitary~: $\mathcal{U}^{-1}(\sum_s g_s H_s)\mathcal{U}=\sum_s g_s \text{diag}(\lambda_{s1},\dots , \lambda_{sN})=\text{diag}(\lambda_1 (\mathbf{g}),\dots , \lambda_N (\mathbf{g}))$.)
+(The key observation is the action of the diagonalizing unitary: $\mathcal{U}^{-1}(\sum_s g_s H_s)\mathcal{U}=\sum_s g_s \text{diag}(\lambda_{s1},\dots , \lambda_{sN})=\text{diag}(\lambda_1 (\mathbf{g}),\dots , \lambda_N (\mathbf{g}))$.)
 Flat classes therefore coincide with $N$-dimensional commutative algebras of $N\times N$ Hermitian matrices, the nonsingularity of $[\lambda_{sr}]$ being equivalent to the linear independence of the $H_{s}$'s.
-Because each flat class is diagonalized by a common unitary $\mathcal{U}$ (unique up to permutations), flat classes corresponding to a given $[\lambda_{sr}]$ are in one-to-one correspondence with unitaries modulo permutations.
+Because each flat class is diagonalized by a common unitary $\mathcal{U}$ (unique up to permutations), the set of all flat classes that correspond to the same $[\lambda_{sr}]$ is in one-to-one correspondence with unitaries modulo permutations.
 (In this paper, we do not consider non-unitarily diagonalizable matrices, like non-Hermitian $\mathcal{PT}$-symmetric Hamiltonians, for instance.)
-Flat classes are also closed under exponentiation.
+The exponentials of a flat class also share the common eigenbasis of the class, and their eigenenergies are in (nonlinear) one-to-one correspondance with the values of the parameters $\mathbf{g}$.
 There seems to be an interesting connection between flat classes, on the one hand, and commuting bases of unitary matrices~\cite{bandyopadhyay2001new} and stabilizers of quantum error-correcting codes~\cite{gottesman1999fault}, on the other.